oculometric/OtterOS/plan/COSH/list.md

 # list
 ## Description
+Lists the files in a directory.

 ## Parameters
+path    Optionally specifies the directory to look in.
 -e      Explicit, shows extra data about the file.